svlada/svlada.github.io/posts/require-js-optimization-part2.md

 permalink: "require-js-optimization-part2/index.html"
 ---

-This article will help you understand the RequireJS optimizer.
-An introductory article about RequireJS dependency management can be found in [part 1](/require-js-dependency-management-part1/) of the series.

-## Table of contents

 1. <a href="#t0">Introduction</a>
 2. <a href="#t1">Require.js optimizer</a>
 3. <a href="#t2">Require.js optimizer dump dependencies to single file</a>

+This article will help you understand the RequireJS optimizer.
+An introductory article about RequireJS dependency management can be found in [part 1](/require-js-dependency-management-part1/) of the series.

 ## <a name="t0" id="t0">Introduction</a>

 James Burke [recommends](http://requirejs.org/docs/optimization.html) using node.js for optimizing and building your code.
 Make sure you have node.js installed on your machine.
 You can download node.js from [here](http://nodejs.org/#download).